COVID-19 vaccine availability: Where to find it Thursday - NewsBreak

 COVID-19 vaccine availability: Where to find it Thursday

-(BENTON HARBOR, MI) With the Biden administration moving up the date when Americans will be eligible for the COVID-19 vaccine, the rollout is moving ahead, including in Benton Harbor, where several locations have it on hand, according to an online database.
+(RIVERTON, WY) The COVID-19 vaccine rollout is moving ahead nationwide, and multiple locations in Riverton have it on hand, according to an online database.

-Here are several locations where you can find the vaccine in Benton Harbor:
+Here are several locations where you can find the vaccine in Riverton:

 Walk-ins accepted